01 of 07

-As kids arrive at the party, have each one write down a New Year’s resolution they would like to make.
-Place the resolutions into a hat and then pull them out, one at a time, and read them aloud.
+As kids arrive at the party, instruct each one write down a New Year’s resolution they would like to make.
+Place the resolutions into a hat, and then pull them out one at a time to read them aloud.
 When you read the resolutions, guests must guess who wrote each one.
-Award trinket prizes to players who guess correctly, or keep score as you go, and proclaim the person with the most correct guesses as the winner.Continue to 5 of 7 below.
+Award trinket prizes to players who guess correctly, or keep score as you go and proclaim the person with the most correct guesses as the winner.Continue to 5 of 7 below.

 05 of 07